RAMP-CNN: A Novel Neural Network for Enhanced Automotive Radar Object Recognition: Abstract

 \section{Abstract}

 Millimeter-wave (mmW) radars are being increasingly integrated into commercial vehicles to support new advanced driver-assistance systems (ADAS) by enabling robust and high-performance object detection, localization, as well as recognition - a key component of new environmental perception.
 In this paper, we propose a novel radar multiple-perspectives convolutional neural network (RAMP-CNN) that extracts location and class of objects based on further processing of the {\em range-velocity-angle} (RVA) heatmap sequences.
 To bypass the complexity of 4D convolutional neural networks (NN), we propose to combine several lower-dimension NN models within our RAMP-CNN model that nonetheless approaches the performance upper-bound with lower complexity.
-The extensive experiments show that the proposed RAMP-CNN model achieves better average recall (AR) and average precision (AP) than prior works in all testing scenarios (see Table.\ref{perfor}).
+The extensive experiments show that the proposed RAMP-CNN model achieves better average recall (AR) and average precision (AP) than prior works in all testing scenarios.
 Besides, the RAMP-CNN model is validated to work robustly under the nighttime, which enables low-cost radars as a potential substitute for pure optical \highlighttext{sensing} under severe conditions.
+Our code is available at \href{https://github.com/Xiangyu-Gao/Radar-multiple-perspective-object-detection}{\textit{https://github.com/Xiangyu-Gao/Radar-multiple-perspective-object-detection}}.